SUSE-Cloud/socok8s/doc/source_tech_preview/deployment/index.rst

 Deployment Guide
 ================

-This guide provides instruction to install SUSE Containerized Openstack on on top of SUSE CaaS Platform and SUSE Enterprise Storage.
+This guide provides instructions for installing SUSE Containerized Openstack on top of SUSE CaaS Platform and SUSE Enterprise Storage.

 .. toctree::
    :maxdepth: 1